The concept of intermittent fasting has taken the health and wellness world by storm.

 When it comes to dieting, it’s not uncommon for people to think of food in terms of calories alone.
 But food is much more than calories.
 It’s also an important source of vitamins, minerals, and other beneficial compounds that support your most vital bodily functions.

-It’s essential for anyone following Eat Stop Eat to pay close attention to the foods they eat on their non-fasting days to ensure adequate protein, fiber, vitamin, and mineral intake throughout their diet.
+It’s essential for anyone following Eat Stop Eat to pay close attention to the foods they eat on their non-fasting days to ensure that they’re getting enough protein, fiber, vitamins, and minerals throughout their diet.

-If you have particularly high nutritional demands or currently struggle to eat enough food to meet your needs, removing 1–2 days’ worth of food could contribute to insufficient nutrient intake or unhealthy weight loss.
+If you have particularly high nutritional demands or currently have trouble eating enough food to meet your needs, removing 1–2 days’ worth of food could contribute to insufficient nutrient intake or unhealthy weight loss.